 In this article, one can find average revenue rates for flight bookings provided by different brands.

-This post shares an example of how to calculate your revenue when working with travel brands in “Flights” category at Travelpayouts.
+This post shares an example of how to calculate your earnings when working with travel brands in the “Flights” category at Travelpayouts.

-There are different ways of calculating the revenue for flight bookings — it can be either revenue share, a fixed amount, or a fixed percentage.
-The revenue is always paid for the whole booking, not for each ticket separately.
+There are different ways of calculating the earnings for flight bookings — it can be either a share of the total value, a fixed amount, or a fixed percentage.
+The earnings are always paid for the whole booking, not for each ticket separately.

-A fixed amount means that there is always the same amount of revenue per any booking, no matter the ticket price.
+A fixed amount means that there is always the same amount of earnings per booking, no matter what was the total ticket price.
 It means our partners receive the same amount of revenue for any flight booking.
 For example, CheapOair brand shares a fixed amount of $8 for any flight booking.
 With Expedia UK, you always receive £0.9 for any flight booking.

 Revenue share is a formula, according to which travel brands share the income received from their vendors (agencies and airlines), with partners.
 In this case, only one thing remains constant — our partners’ revenue is always calculated solely from the travel brand’s revenue.

 For example, WayAway shares with our partners 50% of the revenue that the brand receives from agencies and airlines they are partnered with.
 The brand’s income depends on the ticket price and the agency the user is buying a ticket from.
 On average, WayAway receives around 2.2% of the ticket price, of which they share with our partners 50%, which is equivalent to 1.1% of the ticket price.
 (Example: For a booking that costs $500, brand’s average income is $11, of which our partners receive $5.5).

 Metasearch brands’ revenue received from airlines and OTAs can be either a percentage or a fixed amount.
 There are a few agencies that pay revenue per click by the “Book” button instead of paying per completed bookings.
 The list of such agencies is not disclosed.